damith92/damith92.github.io/_pages/about.md

 ### Site Credits
-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+This is the front page of a website that is powered by the [GitHub academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.

 <a href="https://info.flagcounter.com/rmZj"><img src="https://s01.flagcounter.com/map/rmZj/size_s/txt_000000/border_CCCCCC/pageviews_0/viewers_0/flags_0/" alt="Flag Counter" border="0"></a>